 Begin in a 4–point position with your knees under your hips and your hands beneath your shoulders.
 Move into a straight arm plank position, maintaining good alignment with your head, shoulders, hips, and knees.
 Pivot at your knees and bend your arms to lower your upper body, then straighten your arms to rise back up, completing the push-up movement.
 Repeat the movement.

 Stand upright with your hands against the wall, keeping your head, shoulders, hips, and legs in alignment.
 Move your feet back to increase the angle of your body.
 Bend your arms and lower your upper body towards the wall, then straighten your arms to complete a push-up.
 Repeat the movement.

 Hold a dumbbell in each hand.
 Begin in an upright standing position with your feet shoulder-width apart, maintaining good alignment in your upper body.
 Bend your knees and hinge through your hips to lean your upper body forward.
 Engage your core and pull your arms back in a rowing motion, keeping your elbows 30 to 45 degrees away from your body.
 Lower your arms back down to return to the starting position.
 Repeat the movement.

 #4 – Getting Your Hands Up

-Throughout our day to day activities, most of our movement is below shoulder-height.
+Throughout our day-to-day activities, most of our movement is below shoulder height.
 It is important to incorporate overhead reaching movements.
 When you raise your arms overhead, you work the muscles in your shoulder blades.
-As we age, it is important to maintain good range of motion in our joints.
+As we age, it is important to maintain a good range of motion in our joints.
 Here is a suggested exercise.